 Everyone who comes to India is struck by the people of this country.
-I think you can’t ever come here and not be impacted by the kindness, the welcome, the smiles, the waves, the chats people want to engage you in in the street, the hospitality you’ll be offered.
+I think it’s impossible to come here and not be impacted by the kindness, the welcome, the smiles, the waves, the chats people want to engage you in in the street, the hospitality you’ll be offered.
 One of the things I’ve found is that those who extend the warmest welcomes can be those who are most likely to suffer when a crisis hits.

 Maybe travelling in our van gave us a different perspective, but we were stopped by people on highways to be offered chai, we were gifted vegetables and fruit, given parking spaces and shelter.
 We parked up on mountaintops and in truck stops and wherever we were we were treated with kindness.
 We found people from all walks of life, all backgrounds and religions wanting a chat or a selfie, trying to build connection.
 And isn’t connection what makes the world go round – well that and love, right?
 But while that’s all very worthy, people also need food and money and access to medical care, and when the pandemic hit, it was many of these people I was concerned about, the people without as much access to money or food.
 The daily wage workers who live only on what they earn.
 The people who could wipe out a whole family if they get sick, because of their income and because of their living conditions.